Skip to Content

 Connections: Simplest solution would be to add a 4 pins connector (available on the shop) cut the original wires at the extruder side leaving them the longest length, then add a 4 pins screw connector, both heaters together in parallel, and the thermistor on the two other connectors.
 Or change the whole wires to the board with specific Microfit 3.0 connectors available.

+For third party parts, Prusa offer a solution.
 Due to a different resistance value with two MCH heaters, 2x 24/30W, from the 3.12 firmware and above, there is an extra heater control if you use higher wattage.
 Two options are available, downgrade and use the 3.11 Firmware, or, connect your printer to a PC with Pronterface and enter the G-Code M310 S0, then M500 to save it, otherwise a "Thermal Anomaly" alarm will beep.
 Download the firmware here: https://help.prusa3d.com/downloads/mk3/firmware and read the informations about this matter in the 3.12.1 firmware under "full release log" before proceeding.

 DHB 24 and 33 will need changes in the air flow for the part cooling and Z height adjustment.